- 1,212,798 Views

 Looking at the manner in which the government has gone about implementing the Right to Education Act 2009, it appears that RTE is nothing but right to schooling.
 Abolition of exams up to eight standard means teachers don’t teach and students don’t learn.
 Private schools have no interest in poor kids; they are just education shops to make money.
 Continue reading

 The ASER report of 2012 published by Pratham has extensively analyzed the status of RTE implementation across India.
 A majority of schools have failed to set up the basic infrastructure by March 31, 2013 as stipulated by the RTE Act 2009.
 The RTE act appears to ensure right to schooling but not right to real education.
 The poor quality of education in government run schools is forcing parents to send children to private schools which should be worrisome.
 Continue reading

 RTE Act 2009 is certainly an important milestone; however, there are ways to still further improve its implementation.
 Continue reading

 There are several notable gaps and deficiencies in the RTE Act 2009.
-Plugging these gaps will improve the Education Act still further.
+Although highly challenging, plugging these gaps will improve the quality of Education that the RTE Act promises.
 Continue reading

 Signing of the UN’s Millennium Declaration in 2000 provided impetus for the right to education bill of 2009.
 Continue reading